Brbn-jpg/GameBacklogTracker/README.md

 The React application will open in your browser, typically at `http://localhost:3000`.

-### Running with Docker (Optional)
+### Running with Docker (Recommended)

-If you have Docker and Docker Compose installed, you can run both backend and frontend using the provided `docker-compose.yml` (located in the `tracker` directory).
+If you have Docker and Docker Compose installed, you can run both backend and database using the provided `docker-compose.yml` (located in the `tracker` directory).

 1.  **Build Docker images:**
     ```bash